Helping energy shoppers get more engaged and better informed

-New rules and reviews to improve outcomes for consumers as the system transforms
+New rules and reviews to protect consumers as the system transforms

 Introducing maximum timeframes for meter installations – making retailers provide customers with new smart meters within a set timeframe.
 Customers typically need a new ‘smart’ meter when they install solar panels or when their old meter needs replacing.

 Strengthening protections for customers in hardship – new obligations on retailers to implement effective hardship policies to help customers who are having difficulty paying their bills.

 Estimated meter reads – making retailers accept meter reads provided by customers who think their estimated electricity or gas bill is wrong.

 Advance notice of price changes – requiring energy retailers to tell customers about any price increases before they happen, and provide information on how to shop around for a better deal.

 Advance warnings to shop around before energy discounts finish - energy retailers must notify their electricity and gas customers when benefits in their contract, such as a discount, are about to end or change.

 Stopping electricity discounting that can leave consumers worse off – energy retailers are prohibited from offering energy deals deliberately designed to confuse customers with high base rates to make so-called discounts appear bigger than they actually are.